 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact CHARLES BAILEY at 970-920-5110 with any questions about the Drinking Consumer Confidence Rule (CCR) or for public participation opportunities that may affect the water quality.
+Please contact CHARLES BAILEY at 970-920-5110 with any questions or for public participation opportunities that may affect water quality.
+This report is available online at: